Updated: 13-10-2025 at 3:30 PM

 A subsidy scheme for urea makes it vulnerable to black marketing of urea.

-The introduction of a uniform subsidy system for urea can eliminate the need for regional differences that can lead to sub-optimal nutrient applicants, price volatility and productivity losses.
+The introduction of a uniform subsidy system for urea can eliminate the need for regional differences that can lead to sub-optimal nutrient applications, price volatility and productivity losses.

 Read More: Ration Card